Noah-Boulton/icg/README.md

-# CSC 305 Introduction to Computer Graphics - Spring 2018
+## Course work from CSC 305 Introduction to Computer Graphics - Spring 2018

-## Lab Exercises and Code
+### TODO

-Please see the wiki [here](https://github.com/arthurfirmino/icg/wiki/) for lab exercise descriptions.
+- Update assignment 2 to read from proper directory